 The homeowners' associations in the United States are about 351,000, with an average of 22 new associations forming every day.
 Florida and California have the combined highest number of HOAs nationwide, at 97,700.
 Furthermore, Florida has the highest concentration of community associations, with 67.3% of homeowners belonging to an HOA.

 In addition, there are 48,500 HOAs in Florida, with roughly 9.57 million people living in HOA communities.
 These HOAs are regulated by Florida Statutes (Chapter 718 for condominium associations and Chapter 720 homeowners associations) and their governing documents.
 These HOAs and condo associations often take out liability insurance policies on behalf of their members if their governing law allows it.

 The insurance process is difficult to navigate, so you need to understand how it works and what goes into filing a claim with your HOA.
 This article discusses homeowners association insurance coverage and the claims process.
-If you need help making property damage claims with your HOA, contact our attorneys at VG Law for help.
+If you need help making property damage claims with your HOA, contact an insurance lawyer at VG Law for help.

 A homeowners association is a non-profit board of local residents working together to address the issues within their neighborhood.
 Unlike condo associations which consist specifically of condo owners, HOAs, are building owners.
 So if you have a home in a particular neighborhood or building unit, that is your ticket to being a member of the association.